mollyic/MRI_qa/mriqa/docs/arguments_dict.md

 ```

 ## Session
+Arguments for changing session details or beginning a new session.

 1. **Start new review**: Clear the contents of the config file and start a new review session.
 Mandatory arguments will be required
 ```